coderefinery/2023-03-21-workshop/content/questions/day4.md

      - If environment gets messed up, you can re-create it.
 Re-creating = ensures it's reproducible later!
          - Then, what is the difference of generating this yml file and generating requirements.txt using pip freeze?
 (I just realized that pip freeze only works for python venv)
              - If you're working with conda environments, the default is to store dependencis in a file called `environment.yml`.
 If you work in a python virtual environment, the default is `requirements.txt`.
-                 - silly question, what is the conda environment / python virtual environment?
+                 - silly question, what is the Conda environment / Python virtual environment?
                      - `conda` and `pip` are both package managers for Python.
 They can both be used to create environments in order to isolate your code from the rest of the system and keep track of dependencies.
                          - Thanks!